lempface/A-Misfortunate-Misfeed/README.md

 [HugsLib](https://github.com/UnlimitedHugs/RimworldHugsLib)

 ## Features
+### v0.2
+Guns may now be damaged when they jam.
+There are two settings in the HugsLib in-game mod settings to control this.
+Damage on Jam Percentage: (default) 20%
+Damage on Jam Amount: (default) 1 HP

+As guns become more and more damaged, the chance to jam increases.

+### v0.1
 Guns jam based on the quality of the gun.
-These percentages can be altered using the HugsLib in game mod settings.
+These percentages can be altered using the HugsLib in-game mod settings.

 If a pawn tries to fire a jammed gun, they will attempt to clear the jam first.
 The chance of success is based on the pawns shooting skill.
 There is a minimum 20% chance to clear a jam, and the chance goes up by 5% for each experience level in shooting.